Privacy by Design is Not a Cookie Banner

 A key principle in web development (and one which any front‑end developer should be very well‑versed in), accessibility refers to the practice of making websites inclusive, removing barriers that prevent people with disabilities from accessing or interacting with your website.

 Below you will find a subset of articles from my blog specifically about Accessibility.
-This is an area that I have worked with for many years, and have managed to write about quite a few times.
-There are sixteen collected together for you below.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are eighteen articles collected together for you below.

 <b> and <strong>The `<b>` and `<strong>` tags both make text bold, but they serve very different purposes and convey different meaning.
 Here, I explain these differences.